maylingge/maylingge.github.io/python/fluent_python.md

     with open(a, 'w') as f1, open(b, 'w') as f2:

-    __getattr__ is called only when there's no attribute with that name
+    __getattr__ is called only when there's no attribute with that name __getattribute__ is called all the times for all kind of attributes

+    an alternate constructor is using @classmethod decorator